What does it mean to be a martyr? That’s the question we tried to answer last week

 I did a quick internet search for a list of Catholic martyrs and was surprised that there is in fact a Wikipedia entry

-I mentioned that we had just returned from El Salvador, where during their civil war of the late 70s and 80s, the Church suffered a severe repression which resulted in the death of 17 priests, 4 women religious, 2 bishops and 1 seminarian and the death of some 75,000 Salvadorians.
+I mentioned that we had just returned from El Salvador, where during their civil war of the late 70s and 80s, the Church suffered a severe repression which resulted in the deaths of 17 priests, 4 women religious, 2 bishops, and 1 seminarian, and the deaths of some 75,000 Salvadorians.

 One of the women we interviewed for The Francis Impact

 is Ana Ortiz.
 Ana told us about her eldest brother, Fr.
 Octavio Ortiz – the first priest ordained by Monseñor Romero – who was killed with four young men while running a retreat.
 Fr.
 Octavio was 34 years old.
 That night he had arrived at the retreat home eager to spend the next day, Sunday, with the young people reflecting on Luke 4:18:

 “The Spirit of the Lord is upon me, because he has anointed me to bring good news to the poor.
 He has sent me to proclaim release to the captives and recovery of sight to the blind, to let the oppressed go free.”

 That was the theme of the retreat.

 Around 6am, security forces arrived at the house in several vehicles and a small tank.
 They began shooting as the retreat participants, frightened by the noise, were getting out of their beds.
 Fr.
 Octavio was run over by the tank, his completely destroyed and unrecognizable body left in the courtyard.